ChainAgnostic/CAIPs/CAIPs/caip-282.md

 This provides the foundation for any wallet provider to interface with a decentralized application using a blockchain library which implements this standard.

-There are different loading times that can be affected by multiple factors which makes it non-deterministic to publish and listen messages from different sources within the browser.
+Different loading times can be affected by multiple factors, which makes it non-deterministic to publish and listen to messages from different sources within the browser.

 #### Discovery